davidlowryduda/complex_fractal/README.md

 # complex_fractal
-A multi-threaded Python program using Numpy, MatplotLib to explore different types of fractals.
+A multi-threaded Python program using NumPy, Matplotlib to explore different types of fractals.

 # Requirements

-Python 3, Numpy library, MatplotLib.
+Python 3, NumPy library, Matplotlib.

 For Windows you should download and install WinPython which comes with all of this.
 To run the program I recommend using "WinPython Powershell Prompt.exe" in the WinPython install directory.